YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/APIs.md

 - Application Programming Interfaces are a set of rules and protocols that allow one software application to interact with another
+- In web applications information exchange between the client and the server are done through APIs
-- Clients can request data from the server through fetch APIs
+	- [[HTTP Requests]] are used to request data from a server by client
-- Servers can retrieve data from other servers through APIs
+	- [[HTTP Responses]] are used to send data from a server to a client